Answered By: Darcy Gervasio Last Updated: Jun 29, 2022 Views: 1893

 Viewing films in the Library

 **You must use headphones when watching films in the Library.
-You can check out headphones from the Circulation Desk or use your own.

 We also have viewing rooms if you'd like to view a VHS or Blu-ray, or watch a film with one or two other people.
 For information on viewing DVDs from other regions, please see our FAQ on DVD regions.